 Welcome to KFOR-TV-DT the NBC Affiliate for Oklahoma City and surrounding areas.

-KFOR-TV and KAUT-TV are owned by Local TV with studios and transmitter co-located on East Britton Road in Oklahoma City.
+KFOR-TV and KAUT-TV are owned by Tribune Broadcasting with studios and transmitter co-located on East Britton Road in Oklahoma City.

 KFOR also carries Antenna TV on digital subchannel 4.2 and channel 247 on Cox Digital Cable.
 On cable, KFOR-TV can be seen on channel 4 or 704 in HD on Cox Oklahoma City.
 KAUT-TV can be seen on channel 16 or 714 on HD on Cox.
 KFOR-TV and KAUT-TV can also be seen throughout Oklahoma on four translator stations serving northwestern Oklahoma and several cable systems across the state.